jd12/RobocodeInitial/README.md

 This project is an initial project that will get you set up with Robocode, the system that we will use for the majority of our Java projects

 ## Installation
 You'll need to install Java and JDK to get Robocode up and going.
-If you are on Mac OSX the easiest way to install [Homebrew](http://brew.sh/) Then run
+If you are on Mac OSX the easiest way to get setup is to install [Homebrew](http://brew.sh/)

+Then run
 ```
 brew cask install java
 ```